glossarysh/glossarysh.github.io/_topic/hadoop.markdown

 ---
 layout: topic
 title: "Hadoop"
-snippet: "Hadoop is a set of tools that make it easier to process and query large amounts of data stored over many machines."
+description: "Hadoop is a set of tools that make it easier to process and query large amounts of data stored over many machines."
 website: "https://hadoop.apache.org/"
 ---